ahx/openapi_first/README.md

 ## Rack Middlewares

-All middlewares add a _request_ object to the current Rack env at `env[OpenapiFirst::REQUEST]`), which is in an instance of `OpenapiFirst::RuntimeRequest` that responds to `.params`, `.parsed_body` etc.

-This gives you access to the converted request parameters and body exaclty as described in your API description instead of relying on Rack alone to parse the request.
-This only includes query parameters that are defined in the API description.
-It supports every [`style` and `explode` value as described](https://spec.openapis.org/oas/latest.html#style-examples) in the OpenAPI 3.0 and 3.1 specs.

 ### Request validation

 The request validation middleware returns a 4xx if the request is invalid or not defined in the API description.
+It adds a request object to the current Rack environment at `env[OpenapiFirst::REQUEST]` with the request parameters parsed exaclty as described in your API description plus access to meta information from your API description.
+See _[Manual use](#manual-use)_ for more details about that object.

 ```ruby
 use OpenapiFirst::Middlewares::RequestValidation, spec: 'openapi.yaml'